prophetrand/my-password-generator/README.md

 ## Acknowledgments
 * [W3Schools](https://www.w3schools.com/) has been my go-to for descriptive tutorials on HTML, CSS, and Javascript syntax and best practices.
 I am eternally grateful for their massive store of documentation.
-* UC Berkeley Coding Bootcamp provided the initial code to be refactored.
+* UC Berkeley Coding Bootcamp provided the initial HTML and CSS for this project.

 ## License
 Bootstrap is available under the MIT License and is copyrighted in 2020 to Twitter.
 The details of the license can be read [here](https://github.com/twbs/bootstrap/blob/v5.0.0-beta1/LICENSE).